Witiko/scm-at-arqmath3/paper/presentation.md

     scores assigned by the two soft vector space models:

 For our representation of questions in the soft vector space model, we used the tokens in the title and in the body text.
-To represent an answer in the soft vector space model, we used the tokens in the title of its parent question and in the body text of the answer.
+To represent an answer, we used the tokens in the title of its parent question and in the body text of the answer.
 To give greater weight to tokens in the title, we repeated them γ times, which proved useful in ARQMath-2 [@novotny2021ensembling, Section 3.2].

 * * *